INP Institute of Physics

 Fundamental laws, matter and radiation

-- states of matter, phase transitions, instabilities, disorder;
+- States of matter, phase transitions, instability, disorder,

 Synthesis of the YBa2Cu3 high critical temperature superconductor (Laboratoire de physique et d'étude des matériaux, Paris).

 - 3,000 researchers and academics,

 1,000 of whom from the CNRS

 *Source: Labintel, March 2016 – processed by CNRS / SAP2S